JoOrada/OSES_project/README.md

 (Thread 1) LIDAR Intialisation- For the first Thread we added a periodic thread creation functionality into the base rt-os system.
 As this thread is continously run untill an event occurs.
 This thread begins by sending a laser for a one pluse and then a detection sensor is used to detect how much time it took for laser to reach back.
 Then according to this time a safe distance between two cars is calculated and compared with the distance that car will go if stopped at that moment.
 If the distance is less than safe distance a alert thread is started.

-(Thread 2) Alert System - This a infinte loop thread that waits for message fronm first periodic thread.
+(Thread 2) Alert System - This a infinte loop thread that waits for message from first periodic thread.
 When a message is recevied it sends a beep signal as alert to the driver inside the car and sendes a message to activate next thread i.e. BreakSystem

 (Thread 3) Break System - This is also an infinte loop that waits for a message from alert thread.
 When message is recevied it initialise a timer for 0.7 secs.
 It starts to receive breaking signal from the car and waits for it until break is applied or timer runout.